NCIP/cacis/pcoplugin/ReadMe.txt

 Build and Deploy Instructions
 ==========================================================

-Copy example.local.properties to local.properties to override local properties including tolven locations.
+Copy profiles.xml.example to profiles.xml to override local properties including tolven locations.

 Use the following to build the current basic build for the plugin:

 1) Run the following from the pco directory: mvn clean install

-2) Run the following from pco/pcoplugin:
-ant -f build-pcoplugin.build.xml deploy-to-local-repository

-gov.nih.nci.cacis.tolven.pcoplugin-0.0.1.zip should now be in your local tolven repository.
-You now need to deploy the tolven plugin.

 Install Tolven Plugin
 ========================================================